Branded to Kill: Home video

 Branded to Kill was initially made available in Japan by Nikkatsu in VHS format, first on February 10, 1987, then a second version on June 10, 1994.
 Both versions were censored for nudity with a black bar obscuring half of the frame during the relevant scenes.
 The first uncensored release since the film's theatrical debut was an October 26, 2001, DVD from Nikkatsu.
 It included an interview with Seijun Suzuki, two with Joe Shishido, an Annu Mari photo gallery and the original film trailers for it and several other Suzuki films.
 The release was one of three linked to the Style to Kill theatrical retrospective.
 In conjunction with the 50th anniversary of Suzuki's directorial debut, the film was included in the first of two six-film DVD box sets which was released October 1, 2006.
 All six titles included audio commentary tracks featuring Suzuki with various collaborators, those being Annu Mari and assistant director Masami Kuzū for Branded to Kill.

 The first North American copy surfaced in the early 1990s at Kim's Video in New York in a video series titled Dark of the Sun devoted to obscure Asian cinema, assembled by John Zorn, albeit without English subtitles.
 The Criterion Collection released the film in the United States and Canada on laserdisc in 1998, followed by a DVD on February 23, 1999, both containing a 15-minute interview with Suzuki, poster gallery of Shishido films and liner notes by Zorn.
-Home Vision Cinema release a VHS version on June 16, 2000.
+Home Vision Cinema released a VHS version on June 16, 2000.
 Both companies conjunctively released Tokyo Drifter in all three formats in addition to a VHS collection packaging the two films together.
 In the United Kingdom, Second Sight Films released a DVD on February 25, 2002, and a VHS on March 11, 2002.
 Yume Pictures released a new DVD on February 26, 2007, as a part of their Suzuki collection, featuring a 36-minute interview with the director, trailers and liner notes by Tony Rayns.
 Madman Entertainment's Eastern Eye label released the film on DVD in Australia and New Zealand on May 2, 2007.
 It also contained the original trailer, a photo gallery and liner notes.

 Criterion released Branded to Kill on Blu-ray on December 13, 2011; this release includes a 1997 interview with Suzuki and interviews conducted specifically for the Blu-ray featuring Suzuki, Kuzū and Shishido.
 Arrow Video released the film in the UK in a Blu-ray/DVD set on August 18, 2014; it includes an interview with Suzuki, an interview with Shishido conducted by writer Koshi Ueno, and Trapped in Lust.